fommil/fpmortals/manuscript/complete.md

   def ap12[...]
 ~~~~~~~~

-along with `lift` methods that take normal functions and lift them into the
+along with `.lift` methods that take normal functions and lift them into the
 `F[_]` context, the generalisation of `Functor.lift`

 {lang="text"}